mala-lab/out-of-distribution-detection-resources/README.md

 ![InputPreprocessing]: Inputs are preprocessed(pertubated) before being fed to the model.

-![New dataset]: A novel OOD dataset from other domain is introduced (not including images, texts, or graphs).
+![New dataset]: A novel OOD dataset from other domain is introduced (not including images, texts, or graphs) within the evaluation protocol.

 ![Multimodal]: Other modalities are also incorporated, possibly large pretrained multimodal model for vision and langauge is exploited, for example CLIP, etc.

+![Others]: Papers with this tag are quite niche and they often contribute with something new which are unlike to most of OOD papers.
+They could be an entirely new framework for solving OOD problem or a very special novel setting which bring together ODD and an existing problem which is under-explored yet relevant in the field such as few-shot/one shot OOD, long-tail OOD, continual OOD, etc.

 ## List of OOD papers